bill-zhanxg/onedrive-sync-anywhere/README.md

 # Onedrive Sync Anywhere

-This app allows the user to sync files outside the OneDrive folder by creating a Directory Junction
+This app allows the user to sync files outside the OneDrive folder by creating a Directory Junction, allowing seamless synchronization and easy access to specific files with OneDrive.

 ## Goals